What are your hours of operation?

 How do your teachers handle discipline?

 We believe behavior equals communication.
-By transforming everyday discipline issues into teaching moments, we can teach mindfulness, empathy, and communication skills, necessary to resolve conflict.
-Growing positive relationships while maintaining safety is our primary goal.
+By transforming everyday behavior issues into teaching moments, we can teach mindfulness, empathy, and communication skills.
+Fostering positive relationships while maintaining safety is our primary goal.
+Our schools are beginning to use Conscious Discipline®.
+Conscious Discipline creates a compassionate culture and facilitates an intentional shift in adult understanding of behavior.